drivera123/LDRS500/personal-inventory-of-servant-leader-characteristics.md

 **Personal Inventory of Servant-Leader Characteristics**

-Using the following rating system of response numbers 1 through 4,circle the number that most accurately applies to your current leadership characteristics.When you’ve completed the sheet,save it in a convenient place,such as your desk drawer,and review it on occasion.
+Using the following rating system of response numbers 1 through 4, circle the number that most accurately applies to your current leadership characteristics.
+When you’ve completed the sheet, save it in a convenient place, such as your desk drawer, and review it on occasion.

 1. I don't believe this is an important characteristic of leadership.